-- · Check each of the propeller blades for erosion from cavitation or ventilation, or other damage. - Check the propeller shaft for damage. - Check the splines for wear or damage. - · Check for fish line tangled around the propeller shaft.
+- Check each of the propeller blades for erosion from cavitation or ventilation, or other damage. - Check the propeller shaft for damage. - Check the splines for wear or damage. - Check for fish line tangled around the propeller shaft.

-Check the propeller shaft oil seal for dam-
+Check the propeller shaft oil seal for damage.

-age.

-EMU30663 Removing propeller
+Removing propeller